โšฐ๏ธ Estate Planning & Inheritance Tax

 Lost to Duty:0.00%

-✓ No Estate Duty Payable
+โœ“ No Estate Duty Payable

 Your estate is below the R3,500,000 exemption threshold.
 No estate duty will be payable.
 The spouse deduction significantly reduces your estate duty liability.

-What is Estate Duty in South Africa?
+Estate Duty (Inheritance Tax) in South Africa Explained

 Estate Duty (also called death tax or inheritance tax) is a tax levied on the estate of a deceased person.
 It's calculated on the net value of the estate after deductions and exemptions.